 Hirschsprung’s disease is a developmental disorder of the nerves of the intestine.
 The intestine contains nerves in its wall.
 The nerves transmit signals to the muscle of the intestinal wall that allow the intestine to move its contents forward for digestion and removal (stooling).
 The specific nerves of intestinal movement are called “ganglion cells".
-In Hirschsprung’s disease, there are no ganglion cells in the wall of the affected part of the intestine.
-Hirschsprung’s disease in Ahmedabad, Gujarat
+In Hirschsprung’s disease treatment, there are no ganglion cells in the wall of the affected part of the intestine.
+Hirschsprung’s disease in Ahmedabad, Gujarat, Rajasthan.

 Plain Xray abdomen showing dilated colon with sudden cutoff suggesting colon obstruction.

 Contrast enema showing narrow aganglionic rectum and dilated normal colon.

 If the nerves or ganglion cells are not present in a part of the intestine, that intestine does not move things through.
 The affected area acts like a blockage.

 Variable length of intestine can be affected by this disease.
 The most common is Recto-sigmoid disease (80% of the total cases) in which the terminal few centimeters of large intestine is affected by the disease.
 The uncommon forms are long segment disease and total colonic aganglionosis (TCA).

 What are the symptoms of Hirschsprung’s disease?

 - A newborn child normally passes stools within first 24 hours of birth.
 Delayed passage of meconium (black poo) is an important sign of Hirschsprung’s disease.

 - Child may present in neonatal life or during early infancy with abdominal distension, constipation, poor feeding, or vomiting when feeding is attempted.
 Child may present with recurrent abdominal distension, foul smelling diarrhea and fever (enterocolitis) and rarely with intestinal perforation.